henrypapadatos/AutoBots/README.md

 ## Experimental Setup

-Due to numerous challenges faced with SCITAS, we have sought the assistance of a friend who possesses a setup with 2 NVIDIA GeForce RTX 2080 Ti GPUs.
+Due to many challenges faced with SCITAS, we have sought the assistance of a friend who possesses a setup with 2 NVIDIA GeForce RTX 2080 Ti GPUs.
 For all our experiments, we trained the models across 150 epochs, which translates to approximately 15 hours of training time.
 To monitor and record the results of all our experiments, we used [Wandb](https://wandb.ai/), a platform for tracking and visualizing machine learning experiments.
 The complete logs for our experiments can be found at this [link](https://wandb.ai/henrypapadatos/Autobot?workspace=user-henrypapadatos).

 As evaluation metrics, we will use the Min ADE which is the average L2 distance between the predicted and ground truth trajectories.
 And we will also use the
 Min FDE which is the averaged L2 distance between the final points of the most likely prediction and ground truth across all agents.